dwayn/aws-management-suite/README.md

 ----

 ## Snapshots
-#### `ams snapshot create volume volume_group_id`
+#### `ams snapshot create volume (volume_group_id)`
 Create a snapshot of a specific volume_group_id.<br>
 PRE and POST are commands that will be run before and after the snapshot, and provide a means to ensure that data is in a consistent state before snapshotting and revert back to normal operation after snapshot has begun.
+Description is written as metadata to the snapshot itself and will show up in the EC2 console.

+Required arguments: volume_group_id

 Arguments: